 Clear communication is an essential and transferrable life skill, so the main emphasis of our teaching is always the development of our students’ facility with language.
 We explore ideas through reading and listening, then communicating ideas through writing and speaking with clarity.
 We believe that Literature enhances our lives and allows us to empathise with people different than ourselves; to develop our imaginations, and become more creative, productive citizens.

-The Year 7 and 8 English curriculum begins by exploring the stories from the very dawn of civilisation.
+The Year 7 and 8 English curriculum begins by exploring stories from the very dawn of civilisation.
 Pupils learn how the ideas within ancient myths, legends and traditional tales resonate throughout history and up to the present day.
-The curriculum outlines how the English language developed, by way of the Oral Tradition, and the works of Chaucer and Shakespeare.
+The curriculum outlines how the English language and storytelling developed, from The Odyssey and the oral tradition through Shakespeare’s plays to modern poetry and novels.

 Pupils consider why stories are important to all human cultures and how they arise, whether to make sense of difficult philosophical questions, or to entertain and delight.